 Before moving on, we should note here that there are two kinds of situations that lead a central bank to maintain high interest rates, and only one of them constitutes the ideal conditions for the carry trade.
 These two situations are not in fact independent, but to make matters simpler for the forex trader, we will examine them as if they were.
 In short, central banks raise rates in response to the risk of both inflation and capital shortage.
 In the case of capital shortage, the central bank aims to stem capital flight out of a nation’s financial system, and it raises the main interest rate to lure investors and speculators to deposit funds in the nation’s banks.
 In the case of inflation, the central bank raises rates because there is too much money floating around in the economy, and by raising interest rates it aims to make the cost of borrowing higher, squeezing liquidity out of the system, contracting money supply, slowing the economy down and reducing the risk of inflation.

 Of these two scenarios, the trader should only be interested in the inflation-induced one where capital flight is not a problem for the foreseeable future.
-Attempting to carry trade in an environment where interest rates are going up because of capital flight and panic is an extremely risky endeavor, and should be avoided as much as possible, unless the trader knows what he is doing, is very knowledgeable about the financial status of the country, and is comfortable with the risk he’s taking and the capital he allocates.
+Attempting to carry trade in an environment where interest rates are going up because of capital flight and panic is an extremely risky endeavor, and should be avoided as much as possible, unless the trader knows what they are doing, is very knowledgeable about the financial status of the country, and is comfortable with the risk they’re taking and the capital they allocate.
 Not only does capital flight increase the frequency and duration of volatility, but it also has the nature of a feedback loop, in which the situation deteriorates with great speed, and with little warning.

 Use leverage – but be cautious